stackql/openapi-to-stackql/provider_docs/snowflake-docs/providers/snowflake/role/roles/index.md

 # Description fields below are for documentation purposes only and are not required in the manifest
 - name: roles
   props:
-    - name: data__name
-      value: string
     - name: endpoint
       value: string
+      description: Required parameter for the roles resource.
     - name: name
       value: string
       description: Name of the role.
+(Required parameter for the roles resource.)
     - name: comment
       value: string
       description: Comment of the role.